-Proposed stormwater discharges from the project site shall be treated and detained and then released to the original natural drainage location.
-The natural site drainage outfall will be maintained but will have a reduced flow due to the onsite drainage design facility.
+Proposed stormwater discharges from the project site shall be treated and detained and then released to the existing public drainage system.

 MR #5 - On-Site Stormwater Management:

 Projects shall employ Stormwater Management BMPs in accordance with the following thresholds, standards, and lists to infiltrate, disperse, and retain stormwater runoff on site to the extent feasible without causing flooding or erosion impacts.